2w21234/MultiCook/README.md

 <br/>

 ## (2) Installation
-After clonning the anaconda(**v3**) virtual environment of MultiCook, create and activate the environment.
+After clonning the anaconda virtual environment of MultiCook, create and activate the environment.
 The yaml file of MultiCook is based on
 > python v3.9
 > plink v1.90